Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

 # Services

-I have served as a reviewer for IEEE journals including IEEE TCOM, JSTSP, TMC, and TVT, I also served as a Technical Program Committee (TPC) member for IEEE WCNC 2024 and IEEE PIMRC 2024.
+I have served as a reviewer for IEEE journals including IEEE TWC, TCOM, JSTSP, TMC, and TVT, I also served as a Technical Program Committee (TPC) member for IEEE ICC 2025, WCNC 2024, 2025 and IEEE PIMRC 2024, 2025.

 # Current Reseach Interests